agra-uni-bremen/guix-symex/README.md

 * [KLEE]: A symbolic execution engine for which is based on the LLVM compiler infrastructure.
 * [angr]: A Python framework for symbolic execution of software in binary form.
-* [BinSec]: Binary-level symbolic execution platform.
+* [BINSEC]: Binary-level symbolic execution platform.
 * [SymEx-VP]: Symbolic execution of [RISC-V] binaries with support for [SystemC] hardware models.

 Packages for additional engines are more than welcome.